 Mr tiller was from a breeder in St-Jerome.
 I had inquired about him as I was looking for a Sheltie to have as my own.
 This was during the same time when I started volunteering at Dog Rescues.
 During my research, I started becoming more aware of the world of backyard breeders and decided to forgo that route and look for a rescue.
 A few weeks went by and I received a call from that same breeder telling me that no one wanted Mr.Tiller because of the missing marking on his face (which is typical of sheltie) and the fact that his white collar wasn’t “connected” like his father – who apparently was a champion at dog shows.
 This didn’t concern me and told her I didn’t want to buy a dog anymore.
 To what she responded that it was fine.
 She was just going to put him down.

 I couldn’t believe it.
-How can you put the death of a perfectly healthy dog on someone who had send ONE EMAIL inquiring about him.
+How can you put the death of a perfectly healthy dog on a young girl who had sent ONE EMAIL inquiring about him?
 I was embarrassed, felt trapped and decided to get him to save his life.
 Was she really going to do it?
 I’m not sure.
 But I couldn’t take that chance.
 Tiller is my life now and I wouldn’t change him for the world.
 It did, however, reinforce my beliefs about breeders.
-They are just absoltely all in for the money and truly don’t care about the dogs.
-Mollie rescued soon after.
-She was found outdoors abandoned with her mother from another breeder.
+They are just absolutely all in for the money and truly don’t care about the dogs.
+Mollie was rescued soon after.
+She was found outdoors abandoned with her mother from another breeder or puppymill.
 She had lived outdoors for 6 months until someone brought her to Berger Blanc – A kill shelter in St-Hubert.
-I went to pick her up as part of a rescue mission and we have not been able to let her go since.
+I went to pick her up as part of a rescue mission and the goal was to foster her until we found her a home.
+We have not been able to let her go since however.

-The reason i’m telling you all this is simple.
+The reason I’m telling you all this is simple.
 Please adopt your next dog.
 Millions of beautiful animals such as these two are being killed for no reason whatsoever.
 Please don’t support the selfish people that are in it for the profits.
 The world doesn’t need us to create more dogs.
-There’s millions out there already waiting for their forever home.
+There are millions out there already waiting for their forever home.

 Looking to capture your own memories through my lens?